 TC 2.
-SAFETY REGULATIONS Applicable to all classes and vehicles 2.1 All sump, gearbox and differential drain and filler plugs have to be drilled and lock wired; 2.2 Oil filters have to be clamped or strapped; 2.3 A radiator water catch tank of a minimum capacity of 1 (one) liter shall be fitted to the cooling system inside the engine compartment or against the passenger compartment firewall; 2.3.1 A sealed radiator system will be exempted from the above regulation, for example Golf systems 2.4 An oil catch tank, with a minimum capacity of 2 (two) liters, capable of accepting surplus oil from the engine shall be fitted inside the engine compartment or against the passenger compartment firewall; 2.4.1 The catch tank shall be connected to each breather outlet by means of a flexible pipe or similar conveyance, designed to feed the oil or fumes to the tank 2.4.2 The catch tank is to be emptied between races 2.5 Welding - All joints and seams in the construction of the vehicle shall be properly mitered and be welded, 100 n(one hundred) % where welding is possible, a minimum of welding required is 75 (seventy-five) %.
-2.6 Methanol - it shall be mandatory that all methanol storage containers (Jerry can) be marked by a spray of paint or sticker, the letter M or in full Methanol, the colour to be used shall be red or orange; 2.7 All flammable items such as dashboards, plastics, carpets, upholstery and hood lining must be removed; 2.7.1 All bitumen cladding/sound deadening on the interior of the vehicle has to be removed; 2.8 Under no circumstances may a vehicle compete without a secured bonnet, the purpose of this is to prevent the bonnet dislodging; 2.8.1 Bonnets shall be constructed and fit in such a manner that no open gaps will display when closed; 2.9 All piping (brakes and fuel) and wiring must be installed above the floor board or chassis;
+SAFETY REGULATIONS Applicable to all classes and vehicles 2.1 All sump, gearbox and differential drain and filler plugs have to be drilled and lock wired; 2.2 Oil filters have to be clamped or strapped; 2.3 A radiator water catch tank of a minimum capacity of 1 (one) liter shall be fitted to the cooling system inside the engine compartment or against the passenger compartment firewall; 2.3.1 A sealed radiator system will be exempted from the above regulation, for example Golf systems 2.4 An oil catch tank, with a minimum capacity of 2 (two) liters, capable of accepting surplus oil from the engine shall be fitted inside the engine compartment or against the passenger compartment firewall; 2.4.1 The catch tank shall be connected to each breather outlet by means of a flexible pipe or similar conveyance, designed to feed the oil or fumes to the tank 2.4.2 The catch tank is to be emptied between races 2.5 Welding - All joints and seams in the construction of the vehicle shall be properly mitered and be welded, 100 %.
+2.6 Methanol - it shall be mandatory that all methanol storage containers (Jerry can) be marked by a spray of paint or sticker, the letter M or in full Methanol, the colour to be used shall be red or orange; 2.7 All flammable items such as dashboards, plastics, carpets, upholstery and hood lining must be removed; 2.7.1 All bitumen cladding/sound deadening on the interior of the vehicle has to be removed; 2.8 Under no circumstances may a vehicle compete without a secured bonnet, the purpose of this is to prevent the bonnet dislodging; 2.8.1 Bonnets shall be constructed and fit in such a manner that no open gaps will display when closed; 2.9 All piping (brakes and fuel) and wiring must be installed above the floorboard or chassis;